MEET THE ABLE

-The fat tire drop bar bike market has experienced a fascinating evolution, and what started out as a segment of quiver killers has turned into a discretized genre with machines that serve very specific purposes, and for good reason.
-The applications of use are running a broad spectrum, from hard pack dirt roads to rocky singletrack.
-Our award-winning ALLROAD is the Swiss Army knife for a majority of mixed surface riding, but when the path gets rambunctious it leaves a little to be desired.
-We found ourselves on occasion wanting a bike that was still extremely high performance but felt more at home on steeper, rockier and more rugged terrain.
+While our award-winning ALFA ALLROAD is a Swiss Army knife for a majority of mixed surface riding, when the path gets rambunctious its road-racing pedigree isn’t the perfect prescription.
+We found ourselves on occasion wanting a bike that was equally high-performance, but felt more at home on steeper, rockier and more rugged terrain.
 It was from this desire that the ABLE was born.

 Lightweight, tight, durable and agile.
 Point in any direction and go.